 - Our program strives to prepare students to meet or exceed the national average on the Physician Assistant National Certifying Exam (PANCE).
-The PANCE pass rate for the class of 2020 was 88%.
-The national average for first-time test takers in 2020 was 95%. - A summative exam, administered just prior to graduation, assesses medical knowledge, identifies content areas of weakness, and prepares the student for the PANCE.
+The PANCE pass rate for the class of 2022 was 91%.
+The national average for first-time test takers in 2022 was 92%. - A summative exam, administered just prior to graduation, assesses medical knowledge, identifies content areas of weakness, and prepares the student for the PANCE.
 The minimum passing score is 70%.
-The average score for the class of 2020 was 90.61%%. - The average score on preceptor evaluations of student performance regarding basic medical knowledge during clinical rotations for the class of 2020 was 4.72 on a 5-point scale, with a minimum acceptable score of 4.
+The average score for the class of 2022 was 85.67%. - The average score on preceptor evaluations of student performance for basic medical knowledge during clinical rotations for the class of 2022 was 4.7 on a 5-point scale, with a minimum acceptable score of 4.

-- The average grade for the module Medical Interviewing and Documentation was a 94.95% for the class of 2020.
-The minimum passing grade for this module is 80%. - The preceptor evaluations of student performance during clinical rotations revealed the following average scores, based on a 5-point rating scale with a minimum acceptable score of 4, for the class of 2020: - "Handled relationships and communications with other students and staff appropriately and professionally" = 4.96 - "Partnered with the preceptor, health care managers, and other health care professionals to assess, coordinate, and improve the delivery of health care and patient outcomes" = 4.95 - "Effectively educated patients/families about their condition, treatment, and required follow up" = 4.86 - Effectively educated the patient regarding personal behaviors which could predispose him/her to illness= 4.89 - "Presented cases orally in a complete, accurate and organized manner" = 4.84 - "Consistently dictated and/or wrote complete and organized admission and discharge summaries" = 4.91 - "Consistently documented data in the proper format, in an organized and timely manner that is concise, legible, and complete" = 4.93 - 100% of our students participated in program-created IPE Activity.
+- The average grade for the module Medical Interviewing and Documentation was a 97.21% for the class of 2022.
+The minimum passing grade for this module is 80%. - The preceptor evaluations of student performance during clinical rotations revealed the following average scores, based on a 5-point rating scale with a minimum acceptable score of 4, for the class of 2022: - "Preceptor with healthcare professionals to improve the deliver of healthcare" 4.91 - "Presented cases orally in an organized manner" 4.75 - "Documented data in a complete yet concise manner" 4.74 - "Effectively documented patient encounters that facilitated communication with members of the healthcare team" 4.91 - 100% of our students participated in program-created IPE Activity.

-- 100% of the students complete 12-weeks in a family practice preceptorship. - 100% of students complete a graded Preventative Care Plan with a benchmark of 70%.
-The average score for the class of 2020 was a 95.98%. - The average preceptor evaluation of student performance score for clinical rotations for preventive care, for the class of 2020, was 4.87 on a 5-point scale, with a minimum acceptable score of 4. - 100% of students are trained in modules that have content that emphasizes primary care settings.
+• 100% of the students complete 12-weeks in a family practice preceptorship.

+- 100% of students complete a graded Preventative Care Plan with a benchmark of 70%.
+The average score for the class of 2022 was a 94.80%. - The average preceptor evaluation of student performance score for clinical rotations for preventive care, for the class of 2022, was 4.76 on a 5-point scale, with a minimum acceptable score of 4. - 100% of students are trained in modules that have content that emphasizes primary care settings.

 - 100% of the students complete a Master's Research project that requires utilization of information technology skills.
-The average Master Project grade in 2020 was 95.58% on the written component and a 97.19% on the oral presentation component. - 100% of the students complete a module of instruction on Research Methods that requires students to read/evaluate and discuss the medical literature on a medical topic.
-The average grade for this module in 2020 was 97.27%.
-The minimum passing grade for this module is 80%.

-- 100% of the students take online exams and use an electronic system to log patient encounters. - 100% of students learn how to use online drug references during a prescription-writing seminar and continue to use this application throughout clinical rotations. - Clinical preceptors evaluate students on the statement, "consistently expanded his or her medical knowledge with appropriate research materials".
-The class of 2020 had a 4.88 average score on a 5-point rating scale, with a minimum acceptable score of 4, for this evaluation.
+The average Master Project grade in 2022 was 98.18% on the written component and a 95.69% on the oral presentation component. - 100% of the students complete a module of instruction on Research Methods that requires students to read/evaluate and discuss the medical literature on a medical topic.
+The average grad for this module in 2022 was 99.31%.
+The minimum passing grade for this module is 80%. - 100% of the students take online exams and use an electronic system to log patient encounters. - 100% of students learn how to use online drug references during a prescription-writing seminar and continue to use this application throughout clinical rotations. - Clinical preceptors evaluate students on the statement: "expanded medical knowledge with appropriate reference materials".
+The class of 2022 had a 4.76 average score on a 5-point rating scale, with a minimum acceptable score of 4, for this evaluation.

 - 100% of students complete an Ethics module, with a minimum passing grade of 80%.
-The average grade for the Ethics module was 96.74% for 2020. - The clinical preceptor evaluation of students appraises ethical/moral behavior.
-The average evaluation score for the statement, "Exhibited moral values and behaviors" was 4.98, on a 5-point rating scale with a minimum acceptable score of 4, for the class of 2020.
+The average grade for the Ethics module was 95.63% for 2022. - The clinical preceptor evaluation of students appraises ethical/moral behavior.
+The average evaluation score for the statement: "exhibited ethical behaviors" was 4.98, on a 5-point rating scale with a minimum acceptable score of 4, for the class of 2022. - The clinical preceptor evaluation of students appraises professionalism of clinical students on rotations.
+The average score for professionalism was 4.95, on a 5-point rating scale with a minimum acceptable score of a 4, for the class of 2022.